StevenTammen/steventammen.com/content/categories/_index.md

 * Injury prevention
 * Etc.

-## Nutrition
+## Food and Nutrition

-The [Nutrition Category](/categories/nutrition) deals mostly with the efficiency and improvement of nutrition, again with the goal of maximizing personal fitness.
+The [Food and Nutrition Category](/categories/food-and-nutrition) deals mostly with the efficiency and improvement of nutrition, again with the goal of maximizing personal fitness.

 * Macronutrients
 * Micronutrients